RagingRyann/group_project/README.md

 ## Software:
 - Pandas, Postgres, Tableau

+## Content:

-1. What Topic Selected: Heart Disease predictability
+1. What Topic is Selected: Heart Disease predictability
 2. Why: According to the Centers for Disease Control (CDC), 659,000 people in the United States die from heart disease each year or 1 in every 4 deaths.
 Therefore, being able to predict and control these risk factors will help save lives.
-3. Description: 4 Databases: Cleveland, Hungary, Switzerland, and Long Beach V with 14 columns of predicting factors.
+3. Description of Data: The Heart.csv provides access to an amalgamation of 4 Databases from Cleveland, Hungary, Switzerland, and Long Beach V with a total of 14 columns (13 columns of risk factors and 1 column of outcome).
 4. Questions to answer:
     - What are the major predictors of heart disease?
     - What, if any, are the gender-specific differences?